jaztec/rust-astar/README.md

 # A* implementation in Rust

-Some doodling to some A* experience and Rust experience in one small project.
+Some doodling to get some A* experience and Rust experience in one small project.